-1. REGISTRATION: The O. Henry Pun-Off World Championships are divided into two contests: Punniest of Show, and Punslingers.
-Pre-registration is required for both events.
+1. REGISTRATION: The O. Henry Pun-Off World Championships are divided into two contests: Punniest of Show, and PunSlingers.
+Registration is required for both events.
 Contestants may enter either or both contests.
-A maximum of thirty-two (32) entrants per event will be accepted for registration.
-Pre-registrations by phone may be done at the discretion of the museum staff.
-On-line contestant registration will be available on April 15, 2012 at this URL.
+A maximum of thirty-two (32) entrants per event will compete.
+See this page about how to become a contestant.

-On the day of the competition contestants must sign in and pick up their registration packet at Pun-Off site between 10:00 a.m. – Noon.
-Packets not picked up by noon may be assigned to the names on the contestant waiting list.
-Contestants unable to meet this requirement must contact the event organizers and make other arrangements prior to noon on the day of the competition.
+On the day of the Pun-Off, contestants must sign in and pick up their registration packet at the Pun-Off location between 11:00 am. – 11:45 am.
+Packets not picked up may be assigned to the names on the registration contestant stand-by waiting list who can be present when called to the stage.
+Contestants unable to meet these requirements must contact the event organizers and make other arrangements prior to 11:45 am on the day of the Pun-Off competition.

 The contestant with the highest total score will win the event.
 In the case of a tie score, the tied contestants will be called back on stage, where they will present part of their routine again.
 After all tied contestants finish, audience response will be taken.
 The contestant that receives the best audience reaction, as determined by the judging panel and the Master(s) of Ceremonies, shall win the event.

-Puns may not be made on the same word within the same context during a topic.
+Puns may NOT be made on the same word during a round.
 A contestant who violates this rule will receive a “strike” and will be given another five seconds to come up with a valid pun that has not been used during the pairing.
-During the course of a pairing each contestant will be allowed a cumulative total of 3 strikes before being disqualified and eliminated.
-Automatic strikes will be awarded only for puns made on repeated words.
-At the discretion of the emcee, strikes may also be awarded for non-puns made on qualifying words or actual puns made on non-qualified words unless an acceptable “repair”is offered.
-An unsatisfactory “repair” may be considered a “non-response” and may result in instant elimination.
-A cumulative total of three “strikes” against either contestant immediately ends the round.
-Once each preliminary round pairing has begun, the drawn topic will not be changed.
+During the course of a pairing each contestant will be allowed 3 strikes before being eliminated.
+At the discretion of the emcee, strikes may also be awarded for non-puns made on qualifying words or actual puns made on non-qualified words unless an acceptable “repair” is offered.
+An unsatisfactory “repair” may be considered a “non-response” and will result in a strike.
+Three “strikes” against either contestant immediately ends the round.
+Once each preliminary round pairing has begun, the topic will not be changed.
 The Master(s) of Ceremonies reserves the right to change, define or narrow the topic or draw a new topic before starting any round of play.

-Time will be kept by an independent timekeeper, who will allow for audience response and other technical difficulties when determining if five seconds have passed.
-The Master(s) of Ceremonies will make the final determination of elapsed time based on the timekeeper’s reports.
-In the event of an incorrect or inadvertent signal from the timekeeper, the Master(s) of Ceremonies will, as they deem necessary, adjust the contestant’s remaining time.
+Time keeping (beat counting) will allow for audience response and other technical difficulties when determining if a five count has passed.
+The Master(s) of Ceremonies will make the final determination.
+In the event of an incorrect or inadvertent signal from the bell ringer, the Master(s) of Ceremonies will, as they deem necessary, adjust the contestant’s remaining time.

-The final round will consist of no more than five (5) people on stage, subject to the same rules as shown above.
-When only two finalists are left, a new topic will NOT be drawn.
-The round will resume with no change of topic.
-The survivor of this final pairing will be declared the winner and champion PUNSLINGER.
+The final round will consist of no more than three (3) contestants on stage, subject to the same rules stated above.
+The survivor of this final bout will be declared the winner, and champion PUNSLINGER.

-4. CONTESTANT NUMBERS AND ORDER OF APPEARANCE: Contestants will receive a randomly selected number for each event entered.
+4. CONTESTANT NUMBERS AND ORDER OF APPEARANCE: Contestants will receive a number for each event entered.
 If a contestant enters both events, the contestant will receive two numbers.
 These numbers will determine the contestant’s order of appearance in each contest.
-Contestants will not be allowed to trade or exchange numbers drawn for either event unless cleared to do so by the Master(s) of Ceremonies.
+Contestants will not be allowed to trade or exchange numbers drawn for either event unless cleared to do so by the Master(s) of Ceremonies or registration officials.

 6. RESPONSIBILITY: No employee of the O. Henry Home and Museum or the City of Austin, nor any member of, or anyone officially associated with the Friends of the O. Henry Museum or Punsters United Nearly Yearly (P.U.N.Y.), shall be held responsible or liable in any way for the final outcome of either contest or for any other matter regarding the competition as a whole or in part.